ExpediaGroup/styx/docs/user-guide/configure-overview.md

 # each proxied request.
 Accepts a boolean value (true/false).
 requestTracking: false

-# Allow and Encode the list of unwise chars.
 url:
   encoding:
+    # Determines which characters should be escaped if found in the URL.
     unwiseCharactersToEncode: "|,;,{,}"

 # Configure plugins that Styx will use